AdobeDocs/app-builder/guides/app-hooks.md

 # NPM script hooks

-Use of Firefly event hooks does not interfere with use of npm scripts, however you will need to use `npm run ..` to trigger them.
+Use of Project Firefly event hooks does not interfere with use of npm scripts, however you will need to use `npm run ..` to trigger them.
 The only _default_ script that Firefly tooling calls is `test` `aio app test -> npm test`, and in turn, npm calls `pretest` and `posttest` around your actual test script.